-Trade effluent is any liquid waste that is discharged into our sewers from a business or industrial process.
+Trade effluent is any liquid waste that is discharged into our sewers from a business or industrial process, excluding domestic sewage such as that from toilets, bathing or handwashing.
 We need to control anything like this entering public sewers, so it’s safely handled and treated before it's returned to the environment.

 However, we realise this is an unprecedented period and want to work with companies to try to help.
 If you’re considering disposing of beer or cider via the public sewer system it’s important that you contact us, as you could be committing an offence under the Water Industry Act 1991.

 We’ve put the following temporary process in place:

 - If you are a chain or have multiple pubs wishing to discharge, you’ll need to contact our trade effluent team so we can send you a form to complete with full details – for example, the names and addresses of all your pubs, the number of casks/kegs and the volume in litres.
 Please call the team on 0203 577 9200 (9am to 5pm, Mon to Fri) or email us.

 - If you’re a single pub, please apply via your retailer using this form.

 - Please be aware that we may not be able to accept every discharge and some discharges may be refused.
 In this case you’ll need to provide an alternative means of disposal and provide us with records.

 - We’ll email you our approval once we’ve completed our assessment, specifying dates, times and volumes to be discharged.